fusionfabric/open-api-standard/Customization.md

 Example: `FR-ch`

 For more details, about `Accept-Language` see [HTTP 1.1 RFC:section-5.3.5](https://tools.ietf.org/html/rfc7231#section-5.3.5).

+For details on the relationship between localization and customization see [Localization vs Internationalization](https://www.w3.org/International/questions/qa-i18n).

+### Finastra API Localization Standards ###

 > APIs that support localization **MUST** use the `Accept-Language` header to facilitate content
 > negotiation with the client and **MUST** inform the client of the selection in the `Content-Language` header